universe-builders/universe-builders.github.io/void-survivors/art-direction.md

 ![1](art-reference/082221.webp)
 [Source: Tunic](https://steamcommunity.com/app/553420)

-## Handpainted
+### 👉 Stylized Textures
 Void Survivors is set in a fantasy environment that is whimsical and light hearted.
 To reinforce this, stylized and handpainted textures should be used opposed to realistic textures.

-The following reference images demonstrate handpainted textures and elements.
+The following reference images demonstrate stylized handpainted textures and elements.

 ![1](art-reference/andrii-tuzenko-7%20-%20Copy.jpg)\
 [Source: Andrii Tuzenko - Artstation](https://www.artstation.com/andrii_tuzenko)